Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Some Dogs More Likely to Seem Like They Hold Grudges?

-Yes, some dogs are more likely to seem like they’re holding a grudge, but it’s not them being vengeful—they might just be more sensitive to negative stimuli than other dogs.
-For example, some strong-willed dogs won’t bat an eye if you raise your voice a little, but other dogs might be very fearful and chew items later to self-soothe.
+Yes, some dogs are more likely to seem like they’re holding a grudge, but it’s not them being vengeful—they might just be more sensitive to negative stimuli or more prone to anxiety than other dogs.
+For example, some strong-willed dogs won’t bat an eye if you raise your voice a little, but other dogs might be very fearful and resort to self-soothing behaviors.

 Can Dogs Hold Grudges Against Other Animals?

-Surely this one is true, right?
-Nope!
-Dogs can’t stay mad long-term at other animals in the way we can stay mad at other people.
+Dogs can’t stay mad in the long term at other animals in the way we can stay mad at other people.
 Any avoidant or aggressive behavior in response to dogs, cats, or other animals is due to things like a perceived threat, if your dog is guarding resources like food, or if they’ve had a negative past experience with an animal that looks similar.

 Two dogs black lab mix and Tennessee treeing brindle dog fighting